Forex Trading For Beginners – Our Ultimate Guide To Becoming A Successful Trader

 Quick note: A bullish market is simply a market where the currency chart is heading upwards, a bearish market is where the currency chart is going downwards.
 This is often just called an uptrend or a downtrend and is just the general direction the market is heading. [image source]

-Again, another style of trading is to trade patterns (although beware of this).
+Again, another style is to trade patterns (although beware of this).
 I prefer to use price action for this.

 For example, some traders will look for specific set-ups across different currency pairs and look for “reasons for entry” all this means is they are looking for a specific actions to happen to get into a trade.

-This is very common in intra-day and day trading.
+This is very common in intra-day and just day trading.
 Generally, these patterns and strategies are based on seeing support and resistance levels and making educated decisions (with correct risk to reward ratios.)
-But we will cover all the different types of trading and how to get started on each of them later in the guide.
+But we will cover all the different types of trading and how to start on each of them later in the guide.

 This is the single most important paragraph in this entire guide.
 So if you take nothing else from here, then take the following!